symfony/symfony-docs/cookbook/templating/PHP.rst

 .. index::
    single: PHP Templates

-How to use PHP instead of Twig for Templates
+How to Use PHP instead of Twig for Templates
 ============================================

 Symfony2 defaults to Twig for its template engine, but you can still use